-It was during the late 17th century that black Americans began petitioning legislatures to abolish slavery.
+It was during the late 18th century that Black Americans began petitioning legislatures to abolish slavery.
 Five northern states agreed to gradually abolish slavery, with Pennsylvania being the first state to approve, followed by New Hampshire, Massachusetts, Connecticut, and Rhode Island.
 By the early 1800s, the northern states had all abolished slavery completely, or they were in the process of gradually eradicating it.

 As the United States continued to grow, so did the number of slave states.
 In 1836, there were 13 slave states and 13 free states.
 States that allowed slavery included:

 About ten years later, the number of slave states rose to 15, outnumbering the 14 free states.
 The newly added slave states were: